-The method for calculating tuition rates for the 2018-2019 school year for the undergraduate level will continue with a block cost for students enrolled in classes having combined academic credits of twelve (12) to eighteen (18) semester hours at $10,048.00 annually or $5,024.00 each semester, plus matriculation fees payable at the time of registration.
+The method for calculating tuition rates for the 2020-2021 school year for the undergraduate level will continue with a block cost for students enrolled in classes having combined academic credits of twelve (12) to eighteen (18) hours at $10,650.00 annually or $5,325.00 per semester, plus the student services fee of $475.00.

-Students taking less than 12 hours shall be classified as part-time students, and tuition shall be charged at a rate of $454.00 per credit hour plus all appropriate fees.
-This rate also applies for all summer courses.
-Students taking more than 18 hours shall pay an overload fee of $454.00 for each additional credit hour.
+Student taking less than 12 hours shall be classified as part-time students and tuition shall be charged at the rate of $500.00 per credit hour plus the student services fee of $475.00.
+Students taking more than 18 credit hours shall pay an overload fee of $500.00 for each additional credit hour.

 Master Level Costs